technofocus-pte/msignt2/Lab 04 - Integrating Azure OpenAI service and AI service for Customer Engagement.md

     ![](./media/image120.png)

-3. Expand **Attach AI Services** and select the AI multi service created in previous task.
+3. Expand **Attach AI Services** and select the AI multi-service created in the previous task.

     ![](./media/image121.png)